Underneath my yellow skin

 Here’s the thing.
 After my medical crisis, I was able to get to bed at a reasonable hour, get a tight eight hours, and then go about my day.
 This was four-and-a-half years ago.
 I maintained that for about a year, and then it slowly started reverting back to my norm.
 If it had been all at once, I might have had the wherewithal to make myself stop.
 I can deal with disasters well–it’s the slow creep that causes me trouble.

 It’s something that’s common for people who are neurodivergent, apparently.
 That we are really good in emergencies/crises.
 There are a few reasons for this.
 One, we tend to think outside the box.
 Which means that we can come up with solutions that other people may not think of.
-Two things that distress other people may not be as immediately distressing to us.
+Two, things that distress other people may not be as immediately distressing to us.
 Hm.
-I don’t feel comforable talking about the whole neurodivergent populace, so I’ll just speak about me.
+I don’t feel comfortable talking about the whole neurodivergent populace, so I’ll just speak about me.
 While I’m anxious in my day-to-day life and about really trivial things like ‘was my tone in that email too curt?’, I am, quite contrarily, really chill and cool whilst in the middle of a crisis.

 Things that would hit other people hard do not do the same to me.
 Or rather, I can still keep my head in those moments.
 Probably because my brain quite simply does not think in the same way as other people’s brain.
 For example, after 9/11, I just could not understand why people kept saying, “How could this happen in the U.S.?”
 To me, my only surprise was that it didn’t happen earlier.
 In other words, with all the shit we were doing, why wouldn’t other countries want to attack us?